manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 Vacuum sealing is a very popular option for freezing coffee, but there are alternatives.
 With each of these options the main factors to consider are:

 - How good is the seal (i.e. how much air is likely to leak into the container)?
-- How much excess air is in the container (referred to as headspace)?
+- How much excess air (headspace) is in the container?
 - For how long will the coffee be stored?

 By using reusable containers instead of vacuum sealing it is possible to avoid generating plastic waste while enjoying the benefits of freezing.
 Todd Souter has [suggested](https://www.instagram.com/p/CMNuuMIhY7a/?igshid=4whwqmwkyxkp) that reusable containers (in this case centrifuge tubes) are only suitable for espresso doses, and not filter coffee, but I have not seen the data that supports this and would argue that the suitability could depend on a number of factors, such the duration of freezer storage.

 This is an area that I would like to investigate further before making any firm conclusions on the longevity of coffee stored in this way.
-In 2020-2021 I have been using 60ml reusable containers routinely to freeze 25g doses for filter coffee and have really enjoyed the flexibility this provides and the quality of the brews.
-In the absence of any further research, for now I would cautiously recommend trying reusable containers if you would like to avoid plastic waste and even potentially speed up your freezing workflow.
+In 2020-2021 I have been routinely using 60ml reusable containers to freeze 25g doses for filter coffee and have really enjoyed the flexibility this provides.
+Furthermore I've not noticed any drop in the quality of the brews.
+In the absence of any further research, for now I would cautiously recommend trying reusable containers if you would like to avoid plastic waste (and potentially speed up your freezing workflow).

 ### Reusable containers - no vacuum
  ![60ml and 40ml reusable containers](/assets/img/reusable_64crop.jpg)